 Body-embedded Data Attribute Tags

-If you don't want to repeat tons of text in the <head> of your page then you can just add data attributes to existing elements.
+If you do not want to repeat tons of text in the <head> of your page then you can just add data attributes to existing elements:

 <body> <h1 data-swiftype-name="title" data-swiftype-type="string">title here</h1> <div data-swiftype-name="body" data-swiftype-type="text"> Lots of body content goes here...
 Other content goes here too, and can be of any type, like a price: $<span data-swiftype-name="price" data-swiftype-type="float">3.99</span> </div> </body>